Inspector Licenses and Certifications Explained

 3.)
 Pass a state and federal criminal background check (no felony records allowed)

 5.)
-Complete either 10 parallel inspections under a currently licensed inspector, complete a hands on interactive curriculum of experience along with a peer review session
+Complete either 10 parallel inspections under a currently licensed inspector or complete a hands on interactive curriculum of experience along with a peer review session

 In North East Ohio, some real estate brokers used to require their Realtors to only refer American Society of Home Inspectors (ASHI) certified inspectors.
 The current licensing law has probably relaxed this guideline but most experienced Realtors still generally abide by it.
 ASHI has 2 levels of certification.
 The first requires the inspector to pass the National Home Inspectors Examination and get 50 fee paid inspections verified to their standards.
 The second or “certified” level requires 250 fee paid inspections to be verified.